-The \$24.9 million in failed auctions have continued to fail through the filing date of this report.
-As a result, we will not be able to access such funds until a future auction on these investments is successful.
-The fair value of the failed ARS has been estimated based on market information and estimates determined by management and could change significantly based on market conditions.
-Based on the estimated values, we concluded these investments were other than temporarily impaired and recognized impairment charges on these investments of \$2.4 million during fiscal 2008 and \$3.6 million during fiscal 2009.
+The \$24.9 million in failed auctions noted above have continued to fail through the filing date of this Annual Report on Form 10-K. The fair value at March 31, 2010 of the failed ARS of \$14.2 million has been estimated based on market information and estimates determined by management and could change significantly based on future market conditions.
+We evaluated the impairments in the value of these ARS, determining our intent to sell these securities prior to the recovery of its amortized cost basis resulted in the securities being other-than-temporarily impaired and recognized an impairment charge on these investments of \$3.6 million during fiscal 2009 and \$4.7 million in fiscal 2010.
 If the issuers are unable to successfully close future auctions or if their credit ratings deteriorate further, we may be required to further adjust the carrying value of the investments through an additional impairment charge to earnings.

-The \$34.8 million of ARS that failed during February 2008 are investments in student loan-backed ARS.
-Approximately, \$0.2 million, \$1.7 million, and \$1.0 million of these ARS were redeemed at par by the issuers during the first, second, and third quarters of fiscal 2009, respectively, reducing our overall position to \$31.9 million.
+The \$34.8 million of ARS that failed during February 2008 are investments in student loan-backed ARS (SLARS).
+Approximately \$2.9 million and \$7.0 million of these SLARS were redeemed at par by the issuers during the fiscal years 2009 and 2010, respectively, reducing our overall position in these SLARS to \$24.9 million which represents the initial cost basis for these investments.
 Based upon our evaluation of available information, we believe these investments are of high credit quality, as all of the investments carry AAA credit ratings by one or more of the major credit rating agencies and are largely backed by the federal government (Federal Family Education Loan Program).

-The fair value of the failed ARS has been estimated based on market information and estimates determined by management and could change significantly based on market conditions.
+The fair value of the failed SLARS has been estimated based on market information and estimates determined by management and could change significantly based on future market conditions.
 However, if the issuers are not able to successfully close future auctions or over time are not able to obtain more favorable financing options for their debt issuance needs, including refinancing these obligations into lower rate securities, the market value of these investments could be negatively impacted.